Patrick Sylvestre

 Patrick Sylvestre (born 1 September 1968, in Bure, Switzerland) is a retired Swiss football midfielder.

 He made his debut for the Swiss national team in 1989 against Spain, and was capped 11 times.
 He was in the Swiss squad at the 1994 FIFA World Cup, but only played 7 minutes during the game against Romania.
-This was his last international match.
 He was also in the roster for Euro 1996, but never played a game.